friendlyanon/cmake-init/README.md

 [Ninja][6] and set the `generator` field in your `dev` preset to `Ninja`.
 The reason for this is that only [Makefiles and Ninja][7] are supported with CMake for use with clang-tidy.
 For other generators, this feature is a no-op.

+### cppcheck

+[cppcheck][8] is a static analysis tool similar to clang-tidy, however the overlap in what they detect is minimal, so it's beneficial to use both of them.
+This script gives you the option to inherit the `cppcheck` preset in your `dev` preset, enabling the CMake integration for this tool.

+CI will always run cppcheck for you, so it is entirely optional to install and use it locally, but it is recommended.

+**For Windows users**, if you wish to use cppcheck, then you must install [Ninja][6] and set the `generator` field in your `dev` preset to `Ninja`.
+The reason for this is that only [Makefiles and Ninja][9] are supported with CMake for use with cppcheck.
+For other generators, this feature is a no-op.

 ## Usage